openalloc/SwiftCompactor/README.md

 Formatters for the concise display of Numbers, Currency, and Time Intervals

-Use where precison isn’t critical, but space is at a premium.
-Compact values like `$8.6M` are more easily grasped over values like `$8,603,842.35`, lowering the cognitive load for the user.
+Why _SwiftCompactor_?
+First, use where precision isn’t critical, but space is at a premium.
+Second, compact values like `$8.6M` are more easily grasped over values like `$8,603,842.35`, lowering the cognitive load for the user.

 Available as an open source Swift library to be incorporated in other apps.